EPIC-guide/epic-guide.github.io/_applying/questions-for-advisors.md

 - Is the funding guaranteed to last for the entire duration of your PhD?
 - What if the funding runs out?
-- Does the funding imply any obligations?
+- Does the funding imply any obligations, such as working on a specific topic or going to specific events?

 ### Is the advisor open to co-advising?